Vesper (film)

 Vesper (released in France as Vesper Chronicles) is a 2022 science fiction film directed by Kristina Buožytė and Bruno Samper, starring Raffiella Chapman, Eddie Marsan, Rosy McEwen and Richard Brake.
-Set in a bleak post-apocalyptic Earth, it follows a 13-year old girl skilled in biohacking.
+Set in a bleak post-apocalyptic Earth, it follows the eponymous 14-year-old girl skilled in biohacking.
 It was selected to compete at the 2022 Karlovy Vary International Film Festival.

 Plot

 Humanity tried to prevent the impending ecological crisis by investing massively in genetic technology.
 It failed.
 Engineered viruses and organisms escaped into the wild.
 They wiped out edible plants, animals and large populations of humans.
-An oligarchy now thrives in enclosed cities called 'citadels' while everyone else struggles to survive.
+An oligarchy now thrives in enclosed cities called "citadels", while everyone else struggles to survive.

+The people outside of the citadels must find food and resources on their own.
 For food, people rely on seeds traded by the citadels.
-However, these are coded to produce only one harvest.

-The people outside of the citadel must find food and resources on their own.
-The citadel gives them modified seeds that require a special process to be made fertile.
+These are coded to produce only one harvest and require a special process to be made fertile.
 Only the scientists of the citadels know the details of this process.

-Vesper is a 13-year old girl who lives in a house in the forest with her father Darius who is paralyzed.
+Vesper is a 14-year-old girl who lives in a house in the forest with her father Darius, who is paralyzed.
 Darius can only communicate by using a drone that looks like a floating robot head.
 He uses the drone to accompany Vesper in her daily routine while his real body stays in bed.
-A year ago Vesper’s mother left to be part of a group of people called The Pilgrims.
+A year ago Vesper's mother left to be part of a group of people called The Pilgrims.
 They are scavengers and drag the junk they collect.
-Vesper’s uncle Jonas lives not far away.
+Vesper's father’s machine stops working and she has to go to her uncle for help.
+Her uncle Jonas lives not far away.
 He manages a sort of orphanage that he uses to extract blood from the children and sell it to the citadel.
-Jonas also owns beings called Jugs, artificial humans made with the sole purpose of being a slave-work force.
+Jonas also owns beings called Jugs, artificial humans made with the sole purpose of being a slave workforce.

 One day a citadel ship crashes nearby and Vesper finds a young woman survivor, Camellia.
 Vesper takes her home and heals her wounds.
-Camellia promises to take Vesper and her father to the citadel if they can find the other passenger of the ship, a man named Elias.
-However, when Vesper goes to check she finds that Jonas is also there.
-Jonas kills Elias and suspects that there was another passenger on the ship.
+Camellia promises to take Vesper and her father to the citadel if they can find the Elias, the other passenger of the ship.
+When Vesper goes to check, she finds Jonas there who kills Elias and suspects that there was another passenger on the ship.